jagerber48/sciform/docs/source/fsml.rst

    * - | precision
        | (``[+-]?\d+``)
-     - Integer indicating the precision or number of significant figures to which the float shall be rounded and displayed.
+     - Integer indicating the precision or number of significant figures to which the number shall be rounded and displayed.
 Can be negative for precision rounding mode.
 Must be greater than zero for significant figure mode.
-If no precision is supplied then an algorithm will be used to attempt to infer the least significant digit for the float and the precision will be chosen to match this least significant digit.
-This algorithm may have surprising behavior for floats with a large number (e.g. 15) of significant digits or due to the underlying binary nature of floats, e.g.
-       ``0.1+0.2 = 0.30000000000000004``.
+If no precision is supplied then number will be displayed with enough digits so that its decimal representation is unchanged.
    * - | exp_mode
        | (``'f'``, ``'F'``, ``'%'``, ``'e'``, ``'E'``, ``'r'``, ``'R'``,
          ``'b'``, ``'B'``)